Tanya-11/cmpe255-TermProject/final.md

 <img width="296" alt="Screen Shot 2022-05-22 at 7 16 42 PM" src="https://user-images.githubusercontent.com/25512807/169730941-727b1c1e-97c5-48a2-ab20-dbc8bb12e43b.png">

+#### Figure 7 : Feature Selection and Importance of Mean Imputed Data

 ## Feature Selection and Importance of KNN Imputed Data
 1. Examining a model's coefficients is the simplest technique to analyze feature importance.
 It has some influence on the  forecast if the assigned coefficient is a large number.
 If the coefficient is 0 or that it has no influence on the forecast accuracy.
 2. XGBoost Classifier has built in feature importance.
 The more significant the feature, the higher the value of the node probability.
 3. We find the highest correlated columns or features in the dataset which turns out to be 14 as they provide the same information.
 4. Using the XGBClassifier we find the top most important features which determine if the website is a phishing website.
 The optimal number of features is 34 in our case.
-5. Below is the graph for recursive feature elimination using cross validation.
+5. Figure 8 is the graph for recursive feature elimination using cross validation.
 <img width="301" alt="Screen Shot 2022-05-22 at 7 18 07 PM" src="https://user-images.githubusercontent.com/25512807/169731081-b0bfcacb-189f-4947-9962-a136577404c6.png">

+#### Figure 8 : Graph for Recursive Feature Elimination using cross validation

 6. Here you can observe that after as the number of features increases initially the accuracy also increases but gets saturated once the number of features reaches the number 30.
 7. We also plot the feature importance graph which displays the features which affect the result in the most impactful way.